2023 Houston Astros season: Spring training

+The club finished third overall in Grapefruit League play with a 14–10 record.
+They scored 140 runs while allowing 97; their +43 run differential led all MLB teams in spring training.

+For their final Opening Day roster spots, the Astros selected reliever Ronel Blanco, catcher Yainer Díaz, outfielder Corey Julks, reliever Seth Martinez, and catcher César Salazar.
+Julks and Salazar were selected to an MLB roster for the first time in their careers, positioning them for their major league debuts.
+Díaz and Martinez made the MLB Opening Day roster for the first time in their careers.

 Regular season

 For the first time, MLB scheduled each team in the league to play every other team in the league during the regular season, resulting in Houston facing National League (NL) teams 46 times, compared to 20 times under prior scheduling.

-Houston's Opening Day is scheduled versus the Chicago White Sox on March 30, 2023, at Minute Maid Park, and the season concludes on October 1 versus the Arizona Diamondbacks.
+Houston's Opening Day was played versus the Chicago White Sox on March 30, 2023, at Minute Maid Park, and the season concludes on October 1 versus the Arizona Diamondbacks.